Alexander Carnegie Kirk: Family

-Alexander Carnegie Kirk was the eldest son of John Kirk (died 1858) and Christian Guthrie, née Carnegie, (died 1865).
+Alexander Carnegie Kirk was the eldest son of Rev. John Kirk (died 1858) and Christian Guthrie, née Carnegie, (died 1865).
 The naturalist John Kirk was his younger brother.
 A.C.
 Kirk married Ada Waller at Croydon in 1869 and they had six children.

 Career

 In 1850, Kirk began a five-year apprenticeship with Robert Napier and Sons.
 In 1861, he became chief draughtsman at Maudslay, Sons and Field in London but this seems to have lasted less than a year.
 Later in 1861 he became an engineering manager in the shale-oil industry, working for James Young.
 During this employment he developed an oil shale retort and a refrigeration technology, involving the delivery of ether.
 The latter was to address production problems stemming from summer heat.
 In 1865 he joined the management of James Aitken and Company, an engine works in Glasgow.
 In 1870 he was appointed manager of the John C. Elder engineering works.
 After returning to the Napier firm as a senior partner in 1877, his work was thereafter focused on marine engineering.
 His triple-expansion engines as designed for the steamship Propontis were unsuccessful, but his subsequent versions of the engine design, particularly those designed for the steamship Aberdeen, are credited as technological breakthroughs.